CITRIS Workforce Innovation

 The CITRIS Workforce Innovation Program helps UC students pursue world-changing research and accelerate their careers.

-The 2024 internship application round has closed.
+The 2024–25 application round for student interns has closed.

 The program offers select University of California students the opportunity to inform their career decisions through eight-week paid internships, where they’ll build in-demand skills through on-the-job experience.
 Participants will receive training in leadership and project management, and will be supported throughout the internship program by dedicated CITRIS staff, as well as the community of peers in their cohort.

-Note for undergraduates interested in the semiconductor track: You may qualify for expanded opportunities through the NSF Workforce Innovation and Inclusion in Semiconductors and Emerging Research Areas (WIISER) project.
-Students from all four CITRIS campuses are eligible for a WIISER Summer Fellowship.
+Note for students interested in the semiconductor track: You may qualify for expanded opportunities through the NSF Workforce Innovation and Inclusion in Semiconductors and Emerging Research Areas (WIISER) project.
+Undergraduates from all four CITRIS campuses are eligible for a WIISER Summer Fellowship.
 UC Berkeley students may also be eligible for a full-year WIISER NanoLab Fellowship at the Berkeley Marvell Nanofabrication Laboratory, which includes part-time work during the academic year as well as a full-time summer internship.
 You will be contacted by a staff member after submitting your application if you fulfill the requirements for a WIISER placement.

 Students who represent the rich diversity of the University of California, including women, people from underrepresented backgrounds, Pell Grant recipients, undocumented students and first-generation students, are encouraged to apply.